Skip to main content

 string | ((fieldsData: OptionList<Field>) => string)

-The default field for new rules.
-This can be a field name or a function that returns a field name based on the fields prop.
+Default field for new rules.
+Accepts field name string or function returning field name based on fields prop.

 getDefaultOperator